popphylotools/mvMapper/README.md

 The webapp consumes a csv file that, at minimum, includes a `key` column (individual identifiers), as well as `lat` and `lon` columns containing the decimal coordinates associated with each sample.
 Additional columns are optional.

+Note that `easting` and `northing` are reserved column names used internally, so they should be avoided in the input data file.

 Config
 ------